LinHeLurking/SNBT.KT/README.md

 ![](https://github.com/LinHeLurking/SNBT.KT/actions/workflows/gradle.yml/badge.svg)

 This is a SNBT file parser & converter for Kotlin language.
+Copied and modified from [FTB-Library](https://github.com/FTBTeam/FTB-Library).
+This is a standalone library which provides SNBT parse ability without dependencies from Minecraft itself.

 ## Setup